Monday, November 29, 2010

 The album does provide a breadth of material made for coffee bars and bookstores of the next decade.
 With its insistent anvil effect, “Railroad Worksong” is better known as “Take This Hammer”, while “Bewildered” is much toned down from James Brown’s version.
 “Run Me Down” follows the pattern of “Setting Me Up” and “Sound Bound Again” until the vocals start, though “One Way Gal” has a distinct Caribbean feel, or even reminiscent of a luau.
 You can almost hear Mark harmonizing on “Blues Stay Away From Me” and “Please Baby”, but only barely.
 “Will You Miss Me?” and “That’s Where I Belong” bring songwriting royalties to Phillips and Croker respectively, and we presume they’re duetting on the Louvin Brothers’ “Weapon Of Prayer”.
 Outside of the single, the album’s highlight is Charlie Rich’s immortal “Feel Like Going Home”.

 The soft, smooth tone of the album was mirrored a few months later on an album billed as a Knopfler collaboration with the legendary Chet Atkins.
-Neck And Neck offered more adult contemporary country music played by twenty agile fingers supported by such Nashville legends as Steve Warinier, Mark O’Connor, Edgar Meyer, and Vince Gill.
+Neck And Neck offered more adult contemporary country music played by twenty agile fingers supported by such Nashville legends as Steve Wariner, Mark O’Connor, Edgar Meyer, and Vince Gill.
 Roughly half the album is vocal; the modern updates of “There’ll Be Some Changes Made” and “Yakety Axe” are cute, if a little cringey today.
 The balance is made up of more cinematic vocal-less pieces, such as “So Soft, Your Goodbye” and “Tears” by Grappelli and Reinhardt.
 “Tahitian Skies” is something of a cross between “Why Worry” and “Waterloo Sunset”, while “I’ll See You In My Dreams” is taken at a jaunty pace.
-Don Gibson is covered twice, in an instrumental of “Sweet Dreams”, and a Knopfler vocal on “Just One Time”.
-“Poor Boy Blues” and “The Next Time I’m In Town” are templates for the solo career he’d start in earnest one day.
+Don Gibson is covered twice, in an instrumental of “Sweet Dreams”, then in a Knopfler vocal on “Just One Time”.
+“Poor Boy Blues” and “The Next Time I’m In Town” (the only Knopfler original on the album) are templates for the solo career he’d start in earnest one day.

 While not exactly what fans wanted, these two albums fit well together, both conceptually as well as time-wise on a Maxell 90-minute tape.
 They kept Mark Knopfler’s name in the trades while the rest of Dire Straits waited for the phone to ring, and were more commercial than his occasional soundtracks.
 Although the Notting Hillbillies didn’t line the pockets of its “other” members with gold, Neck And Neck brought Chet Atkins back into favor in the ‘90s.